martingabelmann/StaticKIT/README.md

  * get a clone of this repository: ``git clone https://github.com/particleKIT/StaticKIT.git`` and join the directory.
  * create a new branch ``git checkout -b online`` that will contain your work.
  * Put your personal data/config in the [template/config.yml](template/config.yml),
- * for every page create a ``.html`` file at ``/pages/`` and fill it with your (html) content,
+ * for every page that makes use of variables/jinja2 syntax create a ``.html`` file at ``template/www/pages/`` and fill it with your (html) content,
+ * for completely static pages you can create a ``.html`` file directly at ``pages/`` (where the templates also will take place),
- * every page that has to be shown in the navigation needs an entry in the config.yml, the syntax is as follows:
+ * every page that should be shown in the navigation needs an entry in the config.yml, the syntax is as follows:

   ```yaml
    - file: filename (without html extension)